aiidateam/aiida-core/docs/source/howto/share_data.rst

 The resulting archive file ``my-calculations.aiida`` contains all information pertaining to the exported nodes.
 The default traversal rules make sure to include the complete provenance of any node specified and should be sufficient for most cases.
-See ``verdi export create -h`` for ways to modify the traversal rules.
+See ``verdi export create --help`` for ways to modify the traversal rules.

 .. tip::

-    If you want to make sure that the archive includes everything you intended, you can create a new profile and import it:
+    If you want to make sure the archive includes everything you intended, you can create a new profile and import it:

     .. code-block:: console

-            verdi quicksetup --profile test-export  # create new profile verdi --profile test-export import my-calculations.aiida
+        $ verdi quicksetup --profile test-export  # create new profile
+        $ verdi --profile test-export import my-calculations.aiida

-            # now use e.g. the QueryBuilder to query the database
+    Now use, e.g. the :py:class:`~aiida.orm.querybuilder.QueryBuilder` to query the database.

-Please remember to use **UUIDs** when pointing your colleagues to data *inside* an AiiDA export file, since UUIDs are guaranteed to be universally unique (while PKs aren't).
+Please remember to use **UUIDs** when pointing your colleagues to data *inside* an AiiDA archive, since UUIDs are guaranteed to be universally unique (while PKs aren't).

 Using groups for data exporting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^